 Material Design 3 is the next evolution of Material Design.
 It includes updated theming, components, and Material You personalization features like dynamic color.
-It's an update to Material Design 2 and is cohesive with the new visual style and system UI on Android 12 and above.
+It's an update to Material Design 2 and is cohesive with the new visual style and system UI on Android 12 and higher.

 This guide focuses on migrating from the Compose Material (androidx.compose.material) Jetpack library to the Compose Material 3 (androidx.compose.material3) Jetpack library.